helenclx/dotfiles/README.md

 # Helen Chong's Dot Files

-Configuration files for my Linux home directory, managed with [yadm](https://yadm.io/).
+Configuration files for my Linux desktop home directory, managed with [yadm](https://yadm.io/).

 These configurations are intended for [Arch Linux](https://archlinux.org/) with [KDE Plasma](https://kde.org/plasma-desktop/) as the desktop environment, since these are what I use on my personal computer daily.